Explore the Levels of Change Management

 But is it the right framework for managing change in your organization?
 Are there any limitations to the framework, and does it incorporate any practical aspects of managing change?

-In this article, we outline how the Change Curve works, whether it’s useful for managing organizational change and how it compares with the Prosci Methodology.
+In this article, we outline how the Change Curve works, whether it’s useful for managing organizational change, and how it compares with the Prosci Methodology.

-What Is a Change Curve (And How Does It Relate to the Kübler-Ross Model)?
+What Is a Change Curve (and How Does It Relate to the Kübler-Ross Model)?

 The Change Curve is a model that describes the psychological stages people go through when experiencing significant change.
 It’s based on the Kübler-Ross model, which outlines the stages of grief as seen through terminally ill patients.